-We observed a growing area of continuously inhabited land along the river arms in the evergreen Delta between 1992 and 2019 (Fig. 5).
+We observed a growing area of continuously inhabited land along the River arms in the evergreen Delta between 1992 and 2019 (Fig. 5).
 Traditionally, people only stay for one season at the same place.
 Since the early 2000s, however, the continuously inhabited area (occupied in each observation of the five-year interval) has increased fivefold from 0.13 km2 to 0.67 km2 (Tab.
 1).
 In relation to the average total inhabited area during the relevant time interval, the continuously inhabited part increased from 5% (1992-1996) to 15% (2015-2019).
 This indicates that people increasingly settle in the same place over multiple years.
-The data includes the rainy and dry seasons of each observed year.
-The continuously inhabited areas are almost exclusively located within 500m of the river arms.
+The data include the rainy and dry seasons of each observed year.
+The continuously inhabited areas are almost exclusively located within 500m of the River arms.

-Reduced settlement area in the evergreen Delta from 2009 to 2019
+Concentration of settlements in the upper Delta from 2009 to 2019

-While the inhabited area in the evergreen delta has generally increased since 1992, our more detailed analysis of RapidEye imagery since 2009 showed a decrease in actual settlement area from 3.93 km2 (2009) to 2.69 km2 (2019).
-Especially the settlement area in the evergreen delta decreased from 2.39 km2 to 1.1 km2, while the settlement area in the desert plains of the Northern Delta remained roughly constant (average of 1.67 km2) (Fig. 6).
+To understand settlement change in depth since the beginning of large government investments in the region, we analyzed RapidEye imagery.
+Since 2009, we observed a decrease in actual settlement area from 3.93 km2 (2009) to 2.69 km2 (2019).
+The settlement area in the evergreen Delta decreased notably from 2.39 km2 to 1.1 km2, while the settlement area in the desert plains of the northern Delta remained roughly constant (average of 1.67 km2) (Fig. 6).
 Consequently, the relative share of the settlement area in the desert plains has increased from 39% (2009) to 59% (2019).

-Increase of tin-roof houses from 2009 to 2019
+Increase of tin-roofed houses from 2009 to 2019

-The number of tin-roof houses in the upper Omo Delta increased rapidly.
-From 2009 to 2019, the number of tin-roof houses in the study area more than doubled from 71 to 187 houses (Fig. 7).
-The increase is continuous, with existing villages in particular becoming larger.
-Thereby, most houses are located in the northern delta near to the river arms, while the lower, evergreen part of the delta is more characterized by traditional-type huts.
-The locations of the settlements that showed a high population density in 2009 coincide with the occurrence of tin-roof houses.
-Until 2015, the delta area has been accessible only by boat, footpaths and through tracks accessible with 4-WD.
-This has changed in 2016, when a new paved road was completed to the west of the river (Fig. S1 in Online Resource 1).
+The number of tin-roofed houses in the upper Omo Delta increased rapidly, and from 2009 to 2019, the number in the study area more than doubled from 71 to 187 houses (Fig. 7).
+The increase is continuous, with existing villages, in particular becoming larger.
+Consequently, most tin roofed houses are found in the northern Delta near to the River arms, while the lower, evergreen part of the Delta is characterized by more traditional-type huts.
+The locations of the settlements that showed a high population density in 2009 coincide with the occurrence of tin-roofed houses.
+Until 2015, the Delta area was accessible only by boat, footpaths, and through tracks accessible with 4-WD.
+This changed in 2016, when a new paved road was completed to the west of the River (Fig. S1 in Online Resource 1).

 Pastoralist population in 2009

-We estimated the mean density of huts per km2 settlement within the desert plains of the Omo Delta in the year 2009 to be 1’945 huts/km2 (n=89, s.e. ±147 huts/km2) during dry season.
-The range is 138 huts/km2 to 5’975 huts/km2.
+We estimated the mean density of huts per km2 settlement within the desert plains of the Omo Delta in the year 2009 to be 1,945 huts/km2 (n=89, s.e. ±147 huts/km2) during the dry season.
+The range is 138 huts/km2 to 5,975 huts/km2.
 The mean area of a settlement is 0.029 km2 (n=89, s.e. ±0.004 km2).
 Therefore, the average settlement accommodates 56 huts or 280 people.
-(1977)The hut density is greatest along the western river branch respectively in the upper portion of the plains.
-The extrapolated population in September 2009 was approximately 38’200 people.
+For comparison, Carr (1977) counted a range of two to twenty huts per settlements in her field surveys in the late 1970s.
+The hut density is greatest along the western River branch respectively in the upper portion of the plains.
+The extrapolated population in September 2009 was approximately 38,200 people.

 Accuracy assessment